 His sober gaze studied her.
 Did he fear her touch, or the idea of going against his preconceived notion?

 Probably both.
 “I promise I don’t bite.”

-Rather than the smart remark she expected, he gave a brief nod.
+Rather than the smart remark she expected, he gave a succinct nod.

-If she ever went on one of those survival shows, Natalie wanted Riordan St. James with her.
+If she ever went on one of those survival shows, she wanted Riordan St. James with her.

 She felt her smile grow of its own volition.
 “You do have magnetic hands.”

 His sky blue gaze roamed over her face.
 She felt heat bloom in her cheeks.

 “I do.
 Once my enhancements are complete, my pull will be more powerful.
 I’ll have to control it with my mind.”

 Cocking her head, she said, “And, you’re okay with that?
 With someone altering your body that way?”